Dresovense/orange3-textable/docs/doc/widgets/text_files.rst

 automatically number the imported files and to associate the number to the annotation key specified in the text field on the right.

-In :ref:`figure 2 <text_files_fig2>`, it was thus decided to assign the label *novels* to the output segmentation, and to associate the name of each file to the annotation key *filename* (CHECKER SELON LA CAPTURE D'ECRAN!!).
+In :ref:`figure 2 <text_files_fig2>`, it was thus decided to associate the name of each file to the annotation key *filename*.
 On the other hand, the auto-numbering option has not been enabled.

 The **Send** button triggers the emission of a segmentation to the output